ch-bu/openstreetmap/README.md

 # OpenStreetMap project from Udacity

 A project for the data science nanodegree from Udacity.
+The project uses data munging techniques to wrangle a dataset from the OpenStreetMap database.
+For this project I chose the city of Freiburg.

 ## Installation